Jan Kazimierz Wilczyński: Publications

-From 1846 he published (printed in Paris, London) an album of Vilnius (the Vilnius Album) at his own expense (Album Wileńskie, in French edition Album de Wilna), and also published the Kyiv album (Album Kijowskie, 1850–57) and the Warsaw album (Album Warszawskie, 1851).
+From 1846 he published (printed in Paris, London) the Vilnius Album at his own expense (Album Wileńskie, in French edition Album de Wilna), and also published the Kyiv album (Album Kijowskie, 1850–57) and the Warsaw album (Album Warszawskie, 1851).

 The Vilnius Album consists of more than 350 lithographs, chromolithographs, copper, steel engravings created by the most famous French masters of that period based on the works of Jan Chrucki, Kanuty Rusiecki, Karol Rypiński, Albert Żamett and other Polish-Lithuanian artists (including Wilczyński himself).
 It also includes monuments of Vilnius architecture, fine arts and famous people.

 In 1858 he started publishing Herbarz starodawnej szlachty podług heraldyków polskich z dopełnieniem do czasów obecnych ("Amorial of the ancient nobility according to Polish heraldists with an addition to the present day") and the album Muzeum Archeologiczne w Wilnie ("Vilnius Archaeological Museum", 1858–59).
 He also published Michał Tyszkiewicz book Podróż do Egiptu i Nubii (Journey to Egypt and Nubia, 1863), and Józef Ignacy Kraszewski's book Wspomnienia z Wołynia, Polesia i Litwy ("Memoirs of Polesia, Volhynia and Lithuania", 1860).

-He has also produced a number of smaller publications like Ołtarzyk Ostrobramski ("Sharp Gate Altar", 1853) with the introduction of Józef Ignacy Kraszewski, or illustrations to humorous texts by Arthur Barthels: Łapigrosze, Pan Eugeniusz, Pan Atanazy Skorupa (1858-59).
+He has also produced a number of smaller publications like Ołtarzyk Ostrobramski ("Altar of the Gate of Dawn", 1853) with the introduction of Józef Ignacy Kraszewski, or illustrations to humorous texts by Arthur Barthels: Łapigrosze, Pan Eugeniusz, Pan Atanazy Skorupa (1858-59).

 Death

 He died in Vilnius on 7 March 1885 and is buried at the Rasos Cemetery.
-His tombstone was renovated in the 1920s due to the efforts of the volunteers from the Polish minority in Lithuania.
+His tombstone was renovated in the 1920s due to the efforts of Lithuanian Poles.